-THIS MONTH'S TOPIC - OVERCOMING SEPARATION ANXIETY
+THIS MONTH'S TOPIC - IMPORTANCE OF PLAY

 Also, scroll below to find additional age specific help for your child in the coming year.
 We encourage you to try some of the ideas shared in the videos and attached resources to help you intentionally shape your child in God's ways.